auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 I don't believe humans and other animals will be replaced by AI soon.
 We are all over 4.5 billion years in the making through an evolutionary process.
 The amount of computation time required to understand everything useful about humans and our lives to make us redundant or a problem to be disposed of is likely a greater cost than simply keeping us around and re-training or re-purposing us.

 If AI does destroy us the cause will likely be _us_ proceeding too quickly without caution.
 Wisdom comes from experience.
 We typically must do then reflect to determine which paths to avoid and which to choose.
 To chart a path to beneficial AI we should proceed slowly over generations.
 The biggest AI threats come from governments engaged in covert cyber-warfare with each government rushing in an arms race to dominate others.
-Social media and ad-based companies will use AI to hack you for your attention, learning everything that makes you _pay_ attention, netting them more profit for each ad impression you consume.
+Social media and ad-based companies will use AI to hack your attention, learning everything that makes you _pay_ attention, netting them more profit for each ad impression you consume.
 Of course any company with a CEO who aims their AI at maximizing their profit with no constraints could lead to an errant AI enslaving many of us for the profit of a handful of people.

 ## Singularity